 - There are three types of insurance we recommend for Massachusetts cyclists.
 There is Bike Insurance for when you’re at fault for an accident, insurance for if you’re hit by a car, insurance to protect your bike, and more.
 Check out our bike insurance blog to learn more about the options available.

 To ensure your bike is appropriately equipped to keep you safe on the road, check out our breakdown of Massachusetts bike laws that you need to know in our blog.
 That is also a great blog to check out if you are new to cycling in Massachusetts.

 What Happens if You are Involved in a Bike Accident?
-Here is your Bike Accident Checklist:
+Here is a Bike Safety Checklist:

 We hope you never need this information, but if you or a friend needs it someday, it’s worth knowing so you’re equipped if you’re ever involved in a bike accident.

 - After your accident, carefully get up and move around if you can.
 Take some time to check yourself for injuries and pay attention if you feel pain anywhere.
 Get out of the road to somewhere safe.